Chair: Jen Lynn, Parent

-It is important to note that this is a governance function, not a management function, and it is anticipated that the ELT will have a great deal of input into the work and composition of this committee.
+It is important to note that this is a governance function, not a management function, and it is anticipated that the Executive Director will have a great deal of input into the work and composition of this committee.
 The committee’s main role is to assure that academic excellence is defined, and that the Board approves annual goals to attain academic excellence.

 - Define and continue to refine what academic excellence means for Mountain Song Community School.